jester91/Azure-Architecture/README.md

 - **Azure Application Gateway**: Acts as a regional load balancer and is configured for URL-based routing, SSL termination, and session affinity.
 It helps in distributing traffic within the Azure region to various backend services.

 - **Azure API Management**: Manages, secures, and optimizes API calls.
 It routes authenticated API calls to the correct backend services, and it is capable of handling rate limiting and caching to enhance API responsiveness.
+(Only one used in this infrastructure)

 - **Azure Entra ID**: Provides authentication services for both the UI and API layers, ensuring that only authenticated users can access the system's functionalities.

 - **Azure Functions**: Used for processing resource-intensive tasks (like processing large transaction files).
 It interacts with Azure Blob Storage for storing and retrieving large files.

-- **Azure Queue Storage**: Used for processing small tasks (like email sending).
-It's serverless, able to scale based on demand and trigger-based execution.
+- **Azure Logic App**: Used for processing small tasks (like email sending).
+This resource can be easily modified to solve more complex tasks like email sending.

 - **Azure Blob Storage**: Manages the storage of large, unstructured data files that need to be processed by Azure Functions.